Natural Slugging: How to Do It Without Petroleum Jelly

 Plant-based and vegan aren't the same thing, and we're plant-based but not strictly vegan.
 If beeswax-free is a hard requirement, our Bespoke Herbal Infusion lets you swap the base for shea or cocoa butter.

-When you're vetting any plant-based body butter — including ours — these are the questions that separate real from marketing:
+When you're vetting any plant-based body butter, including ours, these are the questions that separate real from marketing:

+Read the first three ingredients.
 They should be plant oils, plant butters, or plant infusions.
 If "aqua" or "water" is first, you're holding an emulsified lotion regardless of what the marketing says.

+Look for a wax or butter in the structural position.
 Beeswax, candelilla wax, shea butter, cocoa butter, mango butter.
 One of these is usually doing the structural work in a true body butter.
 If you see "cetearyl alcohol" or "stearic acid" without a plant context, the product is using industrial thickeners.

+Check the ingredient count.
 8 or fewer ingredients in a plant-based body butter is reasonable.
 25 ingredients in a plant-based body butter is reasonable suspicion.

+Watch for preservatives.
 A real anhydrous body butter usually doesn't need preservatives because it has no water phase.
 Vitamin E or rosemary extract for antioxidant protection is standard and expected.
 Phenoxyethanol or parabens or anything ending in "-aben" tells you the product has water in it.

 Plant-based body butters in the anhydrous (no-water) style work best on: